password123456/window_eventlog_parse/splunk/README.md

  but there is no shortage of to learn. if you learn it, i'm certainly sure, it will be helpful and powerful on your career.

  - Get the event log selectively to Splunk using splunkforwarder.

  You can set as you want to get logs by event id. you don't have to bring all of event log.

- Here is configuration. you have to choose and set event id number using whitelist directive.
+ Here is the sample configuration. you have to choose and set event id number using whitelist directive.

 ```sh
 inputs.conf